 How Can We Help?

 First, we need to identify the source of the TMJ disorder, which could have several different causes.
-In order to narrow down the true underlying cause, Dr. Brunner can use advanced tools such as a cone beam CT imaging system to thoroughly check the jaw and the area around it.
+In order to narrow down the true underlying cause, Dr. Brunner will use advanced tools such as a cone beam CT imaging system to thoroughly examine the jaw joint and the area around it.
 Another option is joint vibration analysis (JVA) to check the joint’s condition by analyzing its vibrations.

-Once we’ve narrowed down the source of the disorder, we can create a treatment plan.
-For example, sometimes the TMJ is suffering from some form of arthritis inflammation.
+Once he has narrowed down the source of the disorder, he can create a treatment plan.
+For example, sometimes, the TMJ is suffering from some form of arthritis inflammation.
 Using an advanced MLS Cold Laser, Dr. Brunner can reduce the inflammation and relieve your pain without the use of steroids or medication.
 This treatment can typically be done in less than 10 minutes.

 In other cases, the problem might be that your upper and lower jaws don’t come together correctly.
 This issue can be corrected with an occlusal splint that helps the jaw find a more comfortable resting position.
 The splint can also serve as protection against bruxism (grinding your teeth at night), which is also a common risk factor for a TMJ disorder.

-Sometimes TMJ pain might be related to Forward Head Posture, which is when the neck slants forward and the head is slightly in front of the shoulders.
+Sometimes, TMJ pain might be related to Forward Head Posture, which is when the neck slants forward and the head is slightly in front of the shoulders.
 We can help identify such issues so that they can be appropriately treated.
-(If you want to learn more about the science behind the relationship between the TMJ and head posture, click here [PDF link].)

 Contact Us Today

-The TMJ & Sleep Therapy Centre of Wisconsin is the only certified centre of TMJ & Sleep Therapy Centre International in the state.
+The TMJ & Sleep Therapy Centre of Wisconsin is the only practice certified by the TMJ & Sleep Therapy Centre International in the state.
 If you’re looking for high-quality treatment performed by an expert for your TMJ pain, look no further; schedule an appointment with us today.